 Sit down and talk to your partner about change

 In such situations, women do feel guilty about having feelings and feel they are emotionally cheating on their spouses.
 If you are in a similar situation, I would strongly advise to talk to your spouse on certain changes you would like in your marriage.
+Dealing with extra marital attraction beforehand is better than regretting later.
 These could include going for dates or spending a weekend holiday, or joining a hobby or dance class together to start getting fun back into the marriage.